 Scenario 1 – New Game, 1st Serve of the Game

 In this example, let’s assume this is a new game and Team A is getting ready to make their 1st serve of the game.

-STEP 1 – Team A, Player 1A stands on the right side of the court because that’s where the 1st server always stands on the 1st serve of a new game.
+STEP 1 – Team A, Player 1A stands on the right side of the pickleball court because that’s where the 1st server always stands on the 1st serve of a new game.

 STEP 2 – Team A, Player 1A calls the score, 0 – 0 – 2 or 0 – 0 – start

 - Notice that the server says 2 or start, NOT 1

-Remember, the 1st server of the game only gets one serve so the server calls their spot as if they were the 2nd server – the “First Server Exception Rule”.
+Remember, the starting side only gets 1 serve so the server calls its position as if they were the 2nd server – the “First Server Exception Rule”.

 - Team B successfully returns the ball but Team A misses the return ball

-- The end result: Team A is now ‘side out’ because as the starting team, only 1 player (the starter player) gets to serve.
-And since they have now made a fault (missed the ball), Team B gets to serve
+- Team A is now ‘side out’ because as the starting team, only 1 player (the starter player) gets to serve.
+And since they have now missed the ball or committed a fault, Team B gets to serve.

 Scenario 2 – In-play game until a fault is made